Professional Development and Training

 ETS offers free technology training to faculty, staff, students.
 Training is available as small group, one-on-one, or customized for special projects and departmental requests.
-Classes meet in the Academic Innovation Lab, Gleeson Library 236.
+All classes meet online via Zoom.

 For consultations on projects, our staff members are available by appointment.
-Come visit us at our new office in Gleeson Library basement floor GL02 or request a consultation or service online.
+Come visit us at our office in Gleeson Library basement floor GL02 or request a consultation.

-Every May/June, ETS offers two three-day tech intensive workshops to introduce instructional technologies to full-time and adjunct faculty.
-The goal of the program is to provide an opportunity for faculty to learn about technologies they can use in the classroom or online that may address an instructional design challenge experienced in a course.
+This May/June, ETS sponsored a three-day summer intensive program for full-time and adjunct faculty to provide an opportunity for faculty to learn about instructional strategies and technologies that may address an instructional goal in one or more courses.